awav/carnd-p5/README.md

 ### Sliding Window Search
 #### Criteria: Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
+#### Criteria: Show some examples of test images to demonstrate how your pipeline is working.
+How did you optimize the performance of your classifier?

 I wrote a slicer class which generates windows list.
 When the hanler for video stream is the windows for slicing are generated.